AnsarIbrahim/bookusnow-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> - We would like to thank [NovaNectar Services Pvt.
+> - I would like to thank [NovaNectar Services Pvt.
 Ltd.](https://www.novanectar.co.in/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>